campusdomar/PuMuKIT1-data-export/README.md

 # Export Pumukit1 Database Guide

+*This page is updated to the PuMuKIT 1.7.x*

 ## Steps to export Pumukit1 database and to import it into Pumukit2

 1.- Connect to your Pumukit1.7 system: